The statute of limitations for wrongful death claims in Virginia is in general two years and also two years in DC.

 Wait!
 Doesn’t Douglas v.
 Chesterfield County Police, 251 Va.
 363, 467 S.E.2d 474 (1996) contradict Horn by implying that the extension period for a personal representative under Code §8.01-229(B)(6) does apply to wrongful death cases?

 Again, the answer is no. Douglas involved a wrongful death and 42 USC §1983 action.
-The decedent, a mentaally ill man, was killed by police on October 9, 1991.
+The decedent, a mentally ill man, was killed by police on October 9, 1991.
 His wife filed suit in state court on October 8, 1993.
 The suit papers were never served, and Mrs. Douglas took a voluntary non-suit on September 29, 1994.
-Suite was filed in federal court on March 16, 1995.
+Suit was filed in federal court on March 16, 1995.
 Mrs. Douglas subsequently qualified as personal representative of her husband’s estate on April 26, 1995.
 The defendants moved to dismiss the claims on the ground that the action was barred by the two year limitation period in Code §8.01-244.

 Clearly, suit was filed within the two-year period.
 However, at the time suit was filed, Mrs. Douglas had not qualified as personal representative and was therefore not a proper party.
 Thus, the certified question from the Eastern District of Virginia to the Virginia Supreme Court was whether Code §8.01-229(B)(6) would operate so as to deem Mrs. Douglas’ date of qualification to be October 8, 1993.